rosanof/guidance-rtb/README.md

 1. Deploy external NLB: `kubectl apply -f deployment/infrastructure/deployment/bidder-external.yaml`
 2. Get DNS hostname of the loadbalancer: `kubectl get services bidder-external -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`

-# How to use the RTB guidance with Heimdall
+# How to use the RTB guidance with N‌etworkBr‌idge

 ## Responder (bidder application)

 The below steps do not reflect the EKS Endpoints approach yet, these steps will be included shortly.
-The current setup is showing the steps for internal NLB setup with Heimdall.
+The current setup is showing the steps for internal NLB setup with N‌etworkBr‌idge.

 Provision internal NLB for your responder app (see "How to use NLB with RTB Kit").
 The NLB will be placed in the private subnets, marked with tag `kubernetes.io/role/internal-elb: 1` which is set by the infrastructure provisioning (through CDK).